HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/element_designs/wcm_dev_elements_insert_link.md

-# Inserting a Link in an Element
+# Inserting a link in an element

 You can insert links into elements that contain an HTML or rich text field.

-!!!note
-    When you create a link to a site area or content item, this method is only used if the link requires no customization.
-If you need to create a link to a site area or content item that requires customization, such as "jump-to" navigation, you must instead use a [URL Tag](../../../wcm_artifacts/tags/creating_web_content_tags/wcm_dev_item-details_url.md).
+**Note:** When you create a link to a site area or content item, this method is only used if the link requires no customization.
+If you need to create a link to a site area or content item that requires customization, such as "jump-to" navigation, you must instead use a [URL Tag](wcm_dev_item-details_url.md).

 1. Click **Insert Link**.